EveripediaNetwork/iq-login/README.md

 The package provides a custom hook called useAuth that can be used to get the current user's information.
 It can be used to re-sign token, get the current token, and check if the user is authenticated.

+> Note: This hook automatically calls signToken on mount. it prompts the user to sign the token if the token is not signed and the user is connected.

 ```tsx
 // components/my-component.tsx